-- Midcoast: Over 70 years old, the Midcoast Chapter leads frequent field trips, hosts an annual lobster bake on Hog Island, partners with Camden Public Library for programming, and publishes a triennial newsletter, the Merganser.
+Over 70 years old, the Mid-Coast Chapter leads frequent field trips, hosts an annual lobster bake on Hog Island, partners with Camden Public Library for programming, and publishes a triennial newsletter, the Merganser.

-- Fundy: Covering all of Washington County, this Chapter offers hikes and boat trips, brings in a variety of speakers, and sponsors the Downeast Bird Festival each May.
+Covering all of Washington County, this Chapter has offered hikes and boat trips, and occasional speakers.

 Since 1970, the Western Maine Chapter has led guided nature walks and offered a variety of rich programming to members and the public.
 Their newsletter, The Pileated Press, comes out twice a year.